Izhido/qrevpak/builds/Q2Rev/readme-Q2Rev.txt

 Q2Rev: A port of the original id Tech 2 engine (Quake II) to the Nintendo Wii, compiled using devkitPPC / libogc.

-Release 2
+IMPORTANT: Q2Rev is now part of Quake Rev PAK.

-The engine is feature-complete, with sound & network play.
+The engine is feature-complete, with sound, network play and CD Music track playback.
 For technical reasons, the Capture-The-Flag module is not included in this engine; you will need to play Q2CTFRev for that purpose.

-New features in this release:

-- Classic Controller can now be used to play; controls are similar to those in use by the Gamecube Controller.
-- Pressing [A] to aim is now optional; a Menu Option was provided for such effect.
+New features since Release 2 of Quake Rev PAK:

+- CD Music track playback is now available!
+- Key aliases.
+With the new "keyalias" command, you can map any key in your controller to any other one, letting you customize your controls any way you like.
+- If a game crashes, and the engine is able to tell, it will create a "QRevPAK.err" file containing the date/time and the cause of the crash.
+- The [+] and [-] buttons now move through your inventory, instead of going with fixed keys.
+Remember to press [1] ( = Enter key, if unaliased) to activate the selected item.
+- The "c" / On-screen Keyboard combo button now behaves differently.
+The "c" key command (Crouch) is sent immediately; the On-Screen keyboard is shown upon key release.
+However, if the key is held for more than 0.5 seconds, the On-Screen keyboard won't appear at all.